No easy exit for HSBC from Turkey's punishing retail market

 To cut costs and reduce complexity, the London-based lender is pulling out of countries and businesses that are unprofitable or lack scale.
 It is also expected to sell its retail arm in Brazil.

-It has the 13th largest branch network in Turkey, well behind some state-run banks and major private lenders Isbank and Garanti Bank, whose top shareholder is Spain's BBVA.
+It has the 13th largest branch network in Turkey, well behind some state-run banks and major private lenders Isbank (ISCTR.IS) and Garanti Bank (GARAN.IS), whose top shareholder is Spain's BBVA (BBVA.MC).

 It is keen to keep its profitable commercial and investment banking businesses in Turkey, but could be forced to sell all of the units together to draw a buyer, the sources said.